BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 public class TestClass {
 ````

-The test should now work as intended because a new anonymous logger is created everytime the `@CustomLog` annotation
+The test should now work as intended because a new anonymous logger is created everytime the `BetonQuestLogger`
 is used.
 All these loggers have a silent parent logger - so there are no visible log messages in the command line.
 The
 `BetonQuestLoggerService` also enables a few new features: